C5T/Current/Storage/REST-API.md

 ### Response schema

-The response body is always either a valid JSON or empty.
+The response body is always either a valid JSON or empty with `204 (No content)` error code.

 The generic format of a successful JSON response is: